About Kerrison's Orchard

 Fay Kerrison grew up in Brisbane and worked in a leading fruit wholesaling firm before movinng to Canberra in the late 50's.
 Ken and Fay met through the Canberra Bushwalking Club and were married in 1963.

 Ken and Fay Kerrison built their first home in Irvine St. Watson in 1963.
-Fay then studied and qualified at the Canberra School of Horticulture and this led the family, in 1973, to buy the Pialligo property which is now Kerrison's Orchard.
+Fay then gained a diploma at the Canberra School of Horticulture and this led the family, in 1973, to buy the Pialligo property which is now Kerrison's Orchard.
 And Ken became a farmer as well as a Public Servant.

 In 1989, he left the Public Service and became a full-time farmer.